 Below you can find more detailed clothing tips and complete Yellowstone packing list.
 Read on!

-What to wear in Yellowstone in summer
+What to Wear in Yellowstone in Summer

 First, let me tell you that the dress code in Yellowstone (including all Yellowstone accommodations) is very relaxed.
 So no need to pack any smart clothing, unless maybe for dinner at the more upscale restaurants at the Old Faithful Inn or at the Lake Hotel.

-If you are wondering where to stay in Yellowstone, make sure to check our complete guide to the best accommodation options in and near Yellowstone National Park.
+TIP: If you are wondering where to stay in Yellowstone, make sure to check our complete guide to the best accommodation options in and near Yellowstone National Park.

 And now back to outdoor clothing.
-For Yellowstone in summer I suggest packing lightweight functional sports clothing and shoes that you can hike in.
+For Yellowstone in summer, I suggest packing lightweight functional sports clothing and shoes that you can hike in.

 Some advice on footwear for Yellowstone: